Find Affordable College Courses

 Medford, MA

-Tufts University landed the #9 spot in the 2023 rankings for the most popular master’s degree physics programs.
-Tufts is a large private not-for-profit school located in the suburb of Medford.
+With a ranking of #9, Tufts University did quite well on this year’s most popular schools for physics students working on their master’s degree.
+Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.

 About 17% of the students majoring in physics at the school are women while 83% are male.